 Albariño / Alvarinho is a great choice for different types of tomato soups, including gazpacho.
-Tomato soups can be made in many different ways with different seasonings, but it always has high acidity from the tomatoes.
+Tomato soups can be made in many different ways with different seasonings, but they always have high acidity from the tomatoes.
 The acidity in the soup will match the high acidity in the wine.

 Albariño and Alvarinho pair well with:

-Light and creamy cheeses will pair well with Albariño / Alvarinho.
-The crisp acidity and richness of the wine makes it possible to also pair it with semi-soft cheeses like Gruyère.
+Light and creamy cheeses pair well with Albariño / Alvarinho.
+The crisp acidity and richness of the wine make it possible to pair with semi-soft cheeses like Gruyère.